 We have assisted hundreds of clients with a variety of matters, including torts, contract matters, acquisition disputes, antitrust violations and more.
 In many of these cases, our work is used in the quantum phase of the proceedings.
 At other times, our assistance is sought in earlier stages, such as in developing financial analyses to address questions of price fixing or below cost pricing, or in evaluating characteristics alleged to be common to a potential plaintiff class for presentation at a hearing on class certification.

 While a large portion of our commercial work has been in the energy field - oil and gas, chemicals and electric power - we have substantial prior experience in other industries, as well.
-GFA's partners have worked in or consulted on matters in airlines and aerospace, banking and financial services, construction, electronics, entertainment, food and beverage, franchising, health care, hospitality industries, insurance, manufacturing, medical products, professional services, retailing, semiconductors and telecommunications.
+GFA's partners have worked in or consulted on matters in airlines and aerospace, banking and financial services, construction, electronics, entertainment, food and beverage, franchising, health care, hospitality industries, insurance, manufacturing, maritime disputes, medical products, professional services, retailing, semiconductors and telecommunications.

 Many of our projects have been the result of contracts between the parties.
 Where breach is alleged, damages will follow naturally.
 When contracts are terminated, the aggrieved party may bring an action for damages.
 Large corporate sale transactions frequently have post-sale issues to be addressed and resolved.
 In each case, we have experience in analyzing the financial impacts and presenting them in a way that can be easily understood by a judge, jury or neutral arbitrator.